-- 1. Specify whether the page that you want to add will be inserted Before or After a specified page. - Specify the Page Number that the additional page will precede or follow. - Click on OK.
+- 1. Specify whether the page that you want to add will be inserted Before or After a specified page. - 2.
+Specify the Page Number that the additional page will precede or follow.

 SPOT reports can have a maximum of ten pages.